Mistakes that starting clothing brands often make

 You don't have to build a whole team right away, but:

-This way, your brand remains a business, not just a hobby that has gotten out of hand.
+This way, your brand remains a business, not just a runaway hobby.

 Do you want to test your plans with a studio that gives honest feedback?